LAS

 Canadian Stephen Ibaraki took home the highest honor as the recipient of the Best Networking Professional – Career Achievement Award.
 Ibaraki is chairman of iGEN Knowledge Solutions Inc. and senior faculty/head of research for Advanced Professional Programs at Capilano College.
 As a distinguished writer and speaker with a career stretching over 35 years, Ibaraki has won numerous awards, including the prestigious Gary Hadford Professional Achievement Award, the highest of international IT awards, presented to him by the Canadian Information Processing Society.

+The honor of Best "Rookie" was awarded to Henry Penaranda, a Vice President in the Global Network Services Group of Citigroup.
 In less than two and a half years, Penaranda progressed from consultant to assistant vice president to his current position while accumulating numerous certifications and completing his Masters degree in IT Project Management from George Washington University.

 As a Systems Specialist with Ontario's Shaw Cablesystems, Graham Reed is the NPA's award winner for Youngest Networking Person.
 Reed, now age 20, launched his career in networking at the age of 11 by setting up his own dialup Bulletin Board System (BBS).
 At age 15, he implemented a peer-to-peer Ethernet network for the Coleman County Medical Center in Austin, Texas.
 He has since served as the network security specialist for a Canadian Internet Service Provider (ISP), where he maintained the provider's backbone using wireless spread spectrum technology.